dhutapratama/docs/billing.md

 <a name="custom-invoice-render"></a>
 #### Custom Invoice Renderer

 Cashier also makes it possible to use a custom invoice renderer.
-By default, Cashier uses the `DompdfInvoiceRenderer` implementation, which utilizes the [dompdf](https://github.com/dompdf/dompdf) PHP library to generate Cashier's invoices.
+By default, Cashier uses the `DompdfInvoiceRenderer` implementation, which utilizes the [dompdf](https://github.com/dompdf/dompdf) GO library to generate Cashier's invoices.
 However, you may use any renderer you wish by implementing the `Lets\Cashier\Contracts\InvoiceRenderer` interface.
 For example, you may wish to render an invoice PDF using an API call to a third-party PDF rendering service:

     use Illuminate\Support\Facades\Http;
     use Lets\Cashier\Contracts\InvoiceRenderer;